 Providing guidance for technically focused individuals seeking deeper understanding of the profession, The Lighting Supervisor’s Toolkit is ideal for students and professional technicians looking to take on important leadership roles in theatrical and entertainment lighting.

 Table of Contents

 Jason E. Weber is in his sixth season as Lighting Supervisor at Actors Theatre of Louisville.
-During his thirteen-year career, he has been the Master Electrician on over 90 professional productions.
+During his 13-year career, he has been the Master Electrician on over 90 professional productions.
 Prior to Actors Theatre, Jason served as Lighting and Sound Supervisor for seven seasons with the Merrimack Repertory Theatre and Master Electrician for four seasons with the Adirondack Theatre Festival.
-Jason has an M.A. in Theatre Education from Emerson College and a B.F.A. in Theatre from Marietta College.
+Jason has an M.A. in Theater Education from Emerson College and a B.F.A. in Theater from Marietta College.